xxxx900/KevPortfolio/README.md

 # The portfolio of Kevin

 This application runs on AWS(EC2).
-You can access this webpage through "http://52.2.95.17".
-The domain register is in progress.
+You can access this webpage through "http://kevkorcapaws.com/".

 ## Single Page Application.